siirikivimaki/siirikivimaki.github.io/about.md

 I am a mathematician working in the field of set theory.
 My research interests include forcing and combinatorics of uncountable objects, universality problems and model theory of infinitary logics.

-Contact me at siirikivimaki at helsinki dot fi.
+Contact me at siiri dot kivimaki at helsinki dot fi.